 Conclusion

-In this article, you’ve explored the suspendCoroutine bridge pattern from its simplest form, a single value callback, through the production patterns used in RevenueCat’s Android SDK: multi value wrapper classes, typed exception hierarchies, callback factory functions, and dual API styles with both throwing and Result returning variants.
+In this article, you’ve explored the suspendCancellableCoroutine bridge pattern from its simplest form, a single value callback, through the production patterns used in RevenueCat’s Android SDK: multi value wrapper classes, typed exception hierarchies, callback factory functions, and dual API styles with both throwing and Result returning variants.
 The pattern is always the same three steps: suspend the coroutine, register the callback, and resume exactly once.
+And it always uses suspendCancellableCoroutine, never the older suspendCoroutine, so every leaf in your coroutine tree honors structured concurrency.

 Understanding this bridge is practical knowledge for any Android developer.
 Most of the platform APIs you use daily, billing, location, Bluetooth, camera, were designed around callbacks.
 Converting them to suspend functions makes your code sequential, testable, and composable.
 The patterns covered here, especially the callback factory layer, the typed exception hierarchy, and the Result<T> variant, are directly reusable in your own projects.

-Whether you’re bridging Google Play Billing’s PurchasesUpdatedListener, wrapping a legacy networking library, or building a suspend-friendly API for your own SDK, these patterns provide the foundation for clean, correct coroutine integration on Android.
+Whether you’re bridging Google Play Billing’s PurchasesUpdatedListener, wrapping a legacy networking library, or building a suspend friendly API for your own SDK, these patterns provide the foundation for clean, correct coroutine integration on Android.